 It was a nauseating experience

 After that first week of routing, I started doing speedruns.
 They were slow and horribly limited by my lack of knowledge and experience… but man it was satisfying.
-I felt like an artist finally seeing the final product of my efforts, or a scientist finally getting a massive break-through.
-Sometimes when I route a speedrun, it’s a very straight-forward experience, but this was a different beast.
-With 29 or so different out of bounds layouts, data overflows, and many invisible obstacles, it wasn’t something I could brute-force my way through.
+I felt like an artist finally seeing the final product of my efforts, or a scientist finally getting a massive breakthrough.
+Sometimes when I route a speedrun, it’s a very straightforward experience, but this was a different beast.
+With 29 or so different out-of-bounds layouts, data overflow, and many invisible obstacles, it wasn’t something I could brute-force my way through.
 In fact, I could’ve never done it entirely on my own.

 There was already a category known as “All Instruments”, which collects the 8 instruments typically required to get to the final area of the game — meanwhile, this speedrun ignored any items, upgrades, and extras which wouldn’t save time.
 I was able to use the route for All Instruments to piece together some of my 100% route.
 Be sure to reference the speedrun materials which are already available to you.

 When working through your speedrun, do not hesitate to ask the community any questions you have.
 Most speedrunners are excited and delighted to help in any way they can.
 We all share a love for the same game, and that’s a wonderful thing.
 I recall at one point saving 4 or 5 minutes by simply stepping on a switch I didn’t know about while out of bounds.
 I would have never found this (or any of the other time saves and optimizations) without the Link’s Awakening Discord, and all the talented speedrunners there.

 If you need help getting the best timer for your speedruns, check out my speedrun timer article here: The Best Speedrun Timer — Which Timer to Use For Speedrunning?